maxim-mityutko/tuya-gateway/README.md

     ```

 ## Deployment
-The best approach is to spin up a docker container with `docker-compose`.
+The best approach is to spin up a docker container with `docker-compose`. *NOTE: Update secrets.env before build.*

-NOTE: Update secrets.env before building the containers, 'access key' and 'key secret' are available as the

 ### Balena Cloud
 Currently gateway is running in Docker environment on Raspberry Pi v4 running BalenaOS.
 Their service handles deployment